Creating, managing, and making money with your dropshipping store is hard work but fun, right?

 But regardless of where you find a supplier, be sure to ask them some pointed questions to make sure you feel comfortable doing business with them:

-And because product quality is key to your success, be sure to do some product analysis before committing yourself to a decision.
+And because product quality is key to your success, be sure to conduct thorough product analysis before making a decision.

 Pre-ordering also gives you the added benefit of seeing how long it takes the product to get shipped and delivered to your door.

-Product quality and shipping times are critical to your customer because if your customer is dissatisfied for any reason, it's you they'll hold responsible, not your supplier, even if it wasn't directly your fault.
+Product quality and shipping times are critical to your customer, because if they are dissatisfied for any reason, it's you they'll hold responsible, not your supplier, even if it wasn't directly your fault.

-So be sure to read reviews of various suppliers and note the pluses and the minuses of each one.
+So, be sure to read reviews of various suppliers and note the pros and cons of each one.

 And when it comes time to sign a dropshipping agreement, read it thoroughly and make sure you are signing off on an agreement that works best for you and your business.

-For more information on how to find the right dropshipping suppliers for your business, check out this great article here.
+For more information on finding the right dropshipping suppliers for your business, check out this informative article.

 6. Building customer trust is a must

-That brings us to the last but not least tip to not get sued while dropshipping.
+That brings us to the last, but not least, tip to avoid getting sued while dropshipping.

 Build trust with your customers.